PGANESH07/QR_Scan_-_Gen/README.md

 # QR_Scan_-_Gen
-a qr scanner and generating app made with flutter
+A QR scanner and generating app made with flutter

+Apks available in Apps Folder.